-- 1.5.11 From Tables 2 and 3 the total debit initially created based on the situation as at 1 September 2019 would amount to £635,357.
-As other local authorities have found some difficulty in collecting the premium, it is prudent to build in an allowance for non-collection.
-Assuming a collection rate of 85% would reduce the collectable debit to £540,053.
-Of this debit collected 12.2% would be collected on behalf of Northumbria Police and the Tyne & Wear Fire and Rescue Service as part of their Council Tax precept.
-This would reduce the North Tyneside Council element of the additional debit to £474,167. - 1.5.12 The concept behind the introduction of Council Tax Premiums is to encourage owners to bring their long term empty properties back in to use by providing a financial disincentive for absentee landlords or owners to retain on a long term basis empty properties.
-It is therefore anticipated that if the initiative is successful the amount of additional Council Tax debit created will diminish considerably. - 1.5.13 The majority of long-term empty properties in North Tyneside are in the lowest Council Tax band (A), often in the more deprived areas of the borough and if brought back in to occupation could be a useful source of more affordable housing. - 1.5.14 However, the potential benefits of the proposals do need to be considered in the context that in some areas where there may currently be a lower demand for rental properties, some owners may feel forced into letting properties to avoid paying the premium.
-This in turn could result in property management problems if properties were let to unsuitable tenants. - 1.5.15 Cabinet may wish to consider proposing that some of the additional Council Tax income gained from introducing the premiums is used to support the initiatives already in place to tackle empty homes in the Authorities Housing and Regeneration Teams. - 1.5.16 The Empty Homes and Private Sector Housing Officer within the Regeneration Team works with owners of empty properties to identify the most appropriate action to bring such property back in to use.
+- 1.5.8 In North Tyneside, as at 1 September 2019, the total number of properties that could attract the Council Tax Premium stood at 460.
+Of those properties 305 have been empty for a period of between 2 and 5 years, 104 properties empty for a period of between 5 and 10 years with 51 properties empty for more than 10 years. - 1.5.9 The Cabinet report of 14 October 2019 sets out the numbers of long term empty properties in North Tyneside by Council Tax band and the additional Council Tax debit that would be created if Council chose to introduce Council Tax empty homes premiums. - 1.5.10 The concept behind the introduction of Council Tax premiums is to encourage owners to bring their long term empty properties back in to use by providing a financial disincentive for absentee landlords or owners to retain on a long term basis empty properties.
+It is therefore anticipated that if the initiative is successful the amount of additional Council Tax debit created will diminish considerably. - 1.5.11 The majority of long term empty properties in North Tyneside are in the lowest Council Tax band (A), often in the more deprived areas of the borough and if brought back in to occupation could be a useful source of more affordable housing. - 1.5.12 However, the potential benefits of the proposals do need to be considered in the context that in some areas where there may currently be a lower demand for rental properties, some owners may feel forced into letting properties to avoid paying the premium.
+This in turn could result in property management problems if properties were let to unsuitable tenants. - 1.5.15 Cabinet may wish to consider proposing that some of the additional Council Tax income gained from introducing the premiums is used to support the initiatives already in place to tackle empty homes in the Authority's Housing and Regeneration Teams. - 1.5.16 The Empty Homes and Private Sector Housing Officer within the Regeneration Team works with owners of empty properties to identify the most appropriate action to bring such property back in to use.
 A combination of support, guidance and enforcement can be used to reach a satisfactory result.
-Additional services provided include referral to the

-Authority's Deposit Guarantee Scheme for help setting up tenancies and finding tenants, advice on how to claim back Value Added Tax on renovation works for long term empty properties and how to find a suitable builder and access to other Authority services.

-1.5.17 The Authority also operates an Empty Homes Leasing Scheme.
-This offers owners of long term empty properties the opportunity to voluntarily lease their properties for use as affordable housing.
+Additional services provided include referral to the Authority's Deposit Guarantee Scheme for help setting up tenancies and finding tenants, advice on how to claim back Value Added Tax on renovation works for long term empty properties and how to find a suitable builder and access to other Authority services. - 1.5.17 The Authority also operates an Empty Homes Leasing Scheme.
+This offers owners of long-term empty properties the opportunity to voluntarily lease their properties for use as affordable housing.
 The Authority will repair the empty property, let the property and manage the tenancy as part of the Authority's housing stock.
 The Authority recovers the refurbishment costs, a management fee and any day to day repair costs through the rental income gained.
 The scheme is aimed at addressing the issues caused by long term problematic empty properties which require a high level of investment to return them to occupation.
 The scheme has been successful in procuring 23 affordable housing units (for the Authority and partners) in recent years and will successfully return 18 properties to occupation in the next two years.